Effective: Spring, 2017

-This hands-on industry concentrated program is designed to train individuals in the safe, proper and efficient installation, troubleshooting and service of electricity and its associated equipment and wiring.
-This program stresses all of the basic elements most often encountered by electricians in residential, commercial, and industrial settings including direct current applications,national code practice, and photovoltaic solar.
+This hands-on training program is designed to prepare individuals to become residential electricians who can work in new home construction as well as do maintenance and repairs in existing homes.
+Students learn safe, proper and efficient installation, troubleshooting and servicing of electricity and its associated equipment and wiring.
 The curriculum has been approved by the U.S. Department of Labor, Bureau of Apprenticeship and Training, for the 144 hours of classroom training required in an electrical apprenticeship program.

 Upon successful completion of this program, students should be able to:

-- Demonstrate knowledge of OSHA guidelines for the electrical profession.
+- Demonstrate knowledge of OSHA requirements for the electrical profession.

-- Interpret the National Electrical Code (NEC) in practical applications.
+- Interpret and apply the National Electrical Code (NEC).

-- Lay out an electrical installation for residential and commercial uses.
+- Lay out electrical installations for residential uses.

 - Install various electrical components, devices, and circuits.

 - Perform specified measurements and tests on current, voltage, resistance, and efficiency of electrical motors, power panels, lighting circuits, electrical outlets, transformers,

 - Troubleshoot and electrical components, devices, and circuits.

 |ELT 112 - Electrical Code||2|